 - 35. Ulf Quellmann was TRQ's CEO from August 1, 2018 and a director on its Board from May 12, 2017 until he was forced by Rio Tinto to resign both of those positions effective March 3, 2021 (as reported in MINING.COM on March 4, 2021, communicated herewith as Exhibit P-61); - 35.1 Quellmann was also a director of Oyu Tolgoi LLC from September 2018 through to the end of the Class period alongside the CEO of the Copper & Diamond Division at Rio Tinto, Arnauld Soirat, who also served as a director of Oyu Tolgoi LLC from September 2018 through to the end of the Class Period; - 36.
 In his capacity as TRQ's CEO, Quellmann certified each of the Impugned Documents that are quarterly and annual disclosures of TRQ that were released after July 31, 2018, and signed the AIF released on March 14, 2019; - 37.
-Prior to being appointed CEO (...) on August 1, 2018, Quellmann was simultaneously a director on TRQ's Board and part of the management of Rio Tinto's Copper & Diamond Division (acting as the Division's CFO from August 2016 to February 2018 and then a Vice President in the Division until August 1, 2018), where he reported to Respondent Soirat.
-Rio Tinto's Copper & Diamonds division was (...) one of two divisions responsible for overseeing Oyu Tolgoi; - 38.
-Quellmann was simultaneously both a director on TRQ's Board and a VP of Rio Tinto's Copper & Diamond Division during February to July of 2018 when whistleblower Richard
+Prior to being appointed CEO by Rio Tinto on August 1, 2018, Quellmann was simultaneously a director on TRQ's Board and part of the management of Rio Tinto's Copper & Diamond Division (acting as the Division's CFO from August 2016 to February 2018 and then a Vice President in the Division until August 1, 2018).
+Rio Tinto's Copper & Diamonds division was the division responsible for overseeing Oyu Tolgoi; - 38.
+Quellmann was simultaneously both a director on TRQ's Board and a VP of Rio Tinto's Copper & Diamond Division during February to July of 2018 when whistleblower Richard Bowley was notifying the management of the Copper & Diamond Division of the delays and cost overruns at Oyu Tolgoi; - 39.
+As of August 1, 2018 until after the end of the Class Period, Quellmann was a member of TRQ's Disclosure Committee, which was responsible for overseeing TRQ's disclosure practices;